 Of course one of the cons is that you may have an idea for an innovative business model which needs to be built from the ground up and that involves making contact with your own suppliers.
 Perhaps you don’t want to share your profits, or perhaps you already have an inside track in the travel industry and feel that you do not need businesses like this to help assist you on your way.
 But these individuals are few and far between and for the majority of individuals, the ease of access that these companies provide far outweighs what you will be paying out during your monetary split.

-Becoming an IATA approved travel agent or joining with a host/consolidator agency could potentially impinge on your ability to develop new business relations in a way that you believe will be more positively monetarily beneficial to you.
+Becoming an IATA-approved travel agent or joining a host/consolidator agency could potentially impinge on your ability to develop new business relations in a way that you believe will be more positively monetarily beneficial to you.
 There are ways around having to be a part of IATA and one of those is through consolidation tools like TTS Consolidator.
-TTS Consolidator allows for any travel agency or independent travel agent to do their own ticketing even if they are not an IATA certified partner.
-This allows you to be able to run your business in the way that you desire and build the kind of connections that you want without being beholden to a larger entity and having all the autonomy of an IATA certified agency.
+TTS Consolidator allows any travel agency or independent travel agent to do their own ticketing even if they are not an IATA-certified partner.
+This allows you to be able to run your business in the way that you desire and build the kind of connections that you want without being beholden to a larger entity and having all the autonomy of an IATA-certified agency.

 Read also: How non-IATA travel agents operate

 Running a travel business can be hard work and whether or not you use a host/consolidator agency, the fact is there will be pros and cons to any direction you take.
 There are certainly benefits to joining a host/consolidator agency as well as drawbacks.
 Solutions like TTS Consolidator can help you circumvent some limitations that groups in the industry try to impose on upstarts but there are also many pros to working with a host/consolidator agency in the travel business itself.
 If you do decide to go and work with a host/consolidator agency, what are a few important pieces of advice to know?